 • Climbing Wall Instructor Awards

 • Climbing Rock Instructor Awards

 We will also accept the following military qualifications for military groups taking part in Adventurous Training Activities.

 • Rock Climbing Instructor

 We do not accept foreign qualifications, scout qualifications or any other certifications/qualifications.

 Instructors must bring in their original qualification along with their professionalliability insurance when they register.
-If the instructor has a valid first aid certificate and liability insurance, copies of these should be brought as well.
+If the instructor has a valid first aid certificate, copies of this should be brought as well.
 The Castle will have a designated first aider on duty (the Duty Manager), and should there be a first aid incident the Duty Manager should be contacted immediately or at the first opportunity, even if the injury is minor.

 Industrial Training (Rope Access) trainers must also complete an Instructor Registration Form and bring in their relevant supervisory qualification (IRATA Level 3).
 All trainers must receive a safety briefing before working at The Castle.
 Please contact Iwona@castle-climbing.co.uk to arrange this.
 Industrial Training Groups must complete some record of attendance.
 Trainers may use the Castle’s group registration form or provide their own.
 A copy of this form must be made available to The Castle.